DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 You should see the requested information for the product with id "5".
 You can modify the filter condition to query for products by their fields.

-Voila, we got a functioning data service with a `products` and `orders` API entry points for the respective tables that we imported.
+Voila, we got a functioning data service with `products` and `orders` API entry points for the respective tables that we imported.
 That was easier than making fun of the metaverse.

 ## Step 2: Transforming Data {#transform}